READ MORE ON TRAVEL GUIDE FOR TANZANIA

 We had an absolutely amazing trip in Arusha, Serengeti and Gombe - everything went smooth as silk.
 Thank you so much Raza for making this trip, the trip of a lifetime.
 We had an absolutely brilliant time.

 Tiffany Heitz & Lesley Smith - California, United States

 EAST AFRICA SAFARI BOOKING & TOUR HOLIDAY IDEA TANZANIA

 When visiting Tanzania, we recommend combining your safari to Serengeti, Ngorongoro Crater, Tarangire and Lake Manyara.
 You can also day trek or climb the highest mountain in Africa - Kilimanjaro.

-You may optionally extend out to Southern or Western parks like Selous, Ruaha, Katavi or Mahale - Gombe ending with a beach vacation and Swahili cultural tour in the exotic spice island of Zanzibar, Pemba, Mafia or Fanjove.
+You may optionally extend out to Southern or Western parks like Nyerere (Selous), Ruaha, Katavi or Mahale - Gombe ending with a beach vacation and Swahili cultural tour in the exotic spice island of Zanzibar, Pemba, Mafia or Fanjove.